Lačni Franz: Formation and first releases (1979–1982)

-Due to uncommunicative sound and the fact that their lyrics were in Slovene language (whereas predominant language in Yugoslavia was Serbo-Croatian), the band initially had difficulties in reaching broader audience, so Predin introduced long monologues into the band's live performances, translating his lyrics into Serbo-Croatian and telling anecdotes.
+Due to uncommunicative sound and the fact that their lyrics were in Slovene language (whereas the predominant language in Yugoslavia was Serbo-Croatian), the band initially had difficulties in reaching a broader audience, so Predin introduced long monologues into the band's live performances, translating his lyrics into Serbo-Croatian and telling anecdotes.
 These monologues led to Predin being dubbed the "Yugoslav Lenny Bruce" by a part of the Yugoslav music press.
 The band had their first large success with their appearance on the 1981 Subotica Youth Festival, winning the Best Interpretation Award.
 The recording of their performance of the song "Šankrok" ("Bar Rock") from the festival would appear 42 years later on the compilation album 60 godina festival Omladina (60 Years of the Youth Festival).

 Soon after their performance at the festival, they released their debut album, entitled Ikebana.
 The album was produced by Boris Bele of the band Buldožer and recorded in only 36 hours.
 As Pintarič was at the time of the album recording serving his mandatory stint in the Yugoslav People's Army, the drums on the recording were played by Damjan Likavec.
 The record was marked by the band's specific style, with complex compositions and Predin's metaphorical lyrics filled with dark humor.
 It brought well-received songs "Praslovan" ("Early Slav"), "Stari vojak" ("Old Soldier"), "Šankrok", "Bitles" ("Beatles") and "Bog nima telefona" ("God Doesn't Have a Phone").
 "Praslovan" and "Stari vojak" featured Stjepanovič playing the accordion, and he sang lead vocals in the song "Ja sam sam" ("I Am Alone") written by him.
 "Stari vojak" was the first song ever composed by Predin, while he was still in high school.
 For the song lyrics, he used the poem from the ending of James Jones' novel From Here to Eternity.
 On the insistence of the band's record label, Helidon, Predin was forced to alter the "Praslovan" verse "Zajebali vse kar se je zajebat dalo" ("Fucked up everything which could be fucked up"), and to use the word zabelili (spiced up) instead of the word zajebali.
 On the band's concerts, he performed the song with original lyrics.